bhavdeep-saragadam/AI-CAM-Hardware/README.md

 # AI-CAM-Hardware

+<h2>There Is Nothing There Because The Project Will Be Starting In The Next Month</h2>

 This is just like the software version but I I feel like I am going to make this more wide and let it have more features...